genesis-community/blacksmith-genesis-kit/README.md

   This defaults to `latest`, which is usually what you want.

 - **network** - The name of the `network` (per cloud-config) where the blacksmith broker will be deployed.
-Defaults to `default`.
+Defaults to `blacksmith`.

 - **vm_type** - The name of the `vm_type` (per cloud-config) that
   will be used to deploy the blacksmith broker VM.
-Defaults to `default`.
+Defaults to `blacksmith`.

 - **disk_size** - How big of a data disk to provide the Blacksmith broker, for persistent storage.
 Defaults to `20480` (20G).